brevzin/cpp_proposals/4206_revert_constant_wrapper_string/revert-constant-wrapper-string.md

 ```
 :::

 It is fairly surprising that this doesn't work.
-A fairly typical way of providing a simple constant wrapper since C++17 is:
+A pretty typical way of providing a simple constant wrapper since C++17 is:

 ::: std
 ```cpp